iabhinavr/phpcms/README.md

 - Composer
 - MySQL Client
 - Nodejs & NPM
-- Any Database manager of your choice -
+- Any Database manager of your choice - DBeaver, PhpMyAdmin, etc.

 ## How to Setup the Demo